-To the Board of Directors,
+To the Board of Directors

-Resource Consulting Services Limited ("RCS Global" or "RCS") conducted an Independent Private Sector Audit (IPSA) of Smith & Nephew ("the Company") Conflict Minerals Report for the reporting period of January 1 to December 31, 2019.
+RCS Global Ltd (or "RCS") conducted an Independent Private Sector Audit (IPSA) of Smith & Nephew Inc. ("the Company") Conflict Minerals Report for the reporting period of January 1 to December 31, 2020.
 We examined evidence relating to the audit objectives set forth in 17 CFR Part 249b.400, Section 1, Item 1.01, which state that the auditor is to express an opinion or conclusion as to:

-- 1) Whether the design of the Company's due diligence framework as set forth in Sections on Company Management Systems and Due Diligence the Conflict Minerals Report for the reporting period from January 1 to December 31, 2019, is in conformity, in all material respects, with the criteria set forth in the Organization for Economic Co-operation and Development Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, Third Edition 2016 ("OECD Guidance"), and - 2) Whether the Company's description of the due diligence measures it performed, as set forth in the Section on Due Diligence in the Conflict Minerals Report for the reporting period from January 1 to December 31, 2019, is consistent with the due diligence process that the Company undertook.
+- 1) Whether the design of the Company's due diligence framework as set forth in Sections on Company Management Systems and Due Diligence the Conflict Minerals Report for the reporting period from January 1 to December 31, 2020, is in conformity, in all material respects, with the criteria set forth in the Organization for Economic Co-operation and Development Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, Third Edition 2016 ("OECD Guidance"), and - 2) Whether the Company's description of the due diligence measures it performed, as set forth in the Section on Due Diligence in the Conflict Minerals Report for the reporting period from January 1 to December 31, 2020, is consistent with the due diligence process that the Company undertook.

 Management is responsible for the design of the Company's due diligence framework and the description of the Company's due diligence measures set forth in the Conflict Minerals Report, and performance of the due diligence measures.
-The opinion or conclusion in this audit report is in relation to the 2 audit objectives.
+The opinion or conclusion in this audit report is in relation to the two audit objectives.
 These audit objectives are narrowly defined and do not include the auditor's opinion on:

-- The consistency of the due diligence measures that the Company performed with either the design of the Company's due diligence framework or the OECD Due Diligence Guidance. - The completeness of the Company's description of the due diligence measures performed. - \ The suitability of the design or operating effectiveness of the Company's due diligence process. - The Company's reasonable country of origin inquiry (RCOI), including the suitability of the design of the RCOI, its operating effectiveness, or the results thereof. - The Company's conclusions about the source or chain of custody of its conflict minerals, those products subject to due diligence, or the DRC Conflict Free status of its products.
+- The consistency of the due diligence measures that the Company performed with either the design of the Company's due diligence framework or the OECD Due Diligence Guidance. - The completeness of the Company's description of the due diligence measures performed. - The suitability of the design or operating effectiveness of the Company's due diligence process. - Whether a third party can determine from the Conflict Minerals Report if the due diligence measures the Company performed are consistent with the OECD Due Diligence Guidance. - The Company's reasonable country of origin inquiry (RCOI), including the suitability of the design of the RCOI, its operating effectiveness, or the results thereof. - The Company's conclusions about the source or chain of custody of its conflict minerals, those products subject to due diligence, or the DRC Conflict Free status of its products.